ADVISORI Logo

 • Integration via APIs and iPaaS (Integration Platform as a Service)

-• Increasing automation potential beyond classic RPA boundaries
+• Expansion of automation potential beyond classical RPA boundaries

-• Unlocking more complex, knowledge-based processes for automation
+• Enabling more complex, knowledge-based processes for automation

-• Increasing agility and adaptability to changing business requirements
+• Increased agility and adaptability to changing business requirements

-• Seamless integration of people, processes, and technologies
+• Smooth integration of people, processes, and technologies

-• Creating a Digital Twin of the Organization (DTO) for simulations and optimizations
+• Creation of a Digital Twin of the Organization (DTO) for simulations and optimizations

 • Phase 1: Establishment of RPA for simple, rule-based tasks

-• Phase 2: Integration of Process Mining for data-based process analysis
+• Phase 2: Integration of Process Mining for data-driven process analysis

 • Phase 3: Extension with AI components for more complex automation scenarios

-• Phase 4: Building an orchestrated automation platform with various technologies
+• Phase 4: Build-out of an orchestrated automation platform with multiple technologies

 • Phase 5: Continuous innovation and optimization of the automation ecosystem